samsne8519/samsne8519/README.md

 - 👋 Hi, I’m @samsne8519
 - 👀 I’m interested in Computers...
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning networks and cybersecurity
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ...mail :: snellman85s@gmail.com

 <!---
 samsne8519/samsne8519 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.